 Beach season is here!
 From the giant Rockaway Beach and Boardwalk to the isolated Breezy Point tip, Queens has something for every beachgoer on the great Atlantic.
 Remember—don't fight that riptide!
 Just go with the flow.

 "It's not hard, not far to reach...Rock Rock Rockaway Beach!"
 There is only one beach that the Ramones sing about, and it's in the heart of the Rockaways.
 The NYC Parks-run Rockaway Beach stretches from Beach 9th St, Far Rockaway, to Beach 149th St, Neponsit.
-It's open 6 am - 9 pm, Memorial Day to Labor Day, with lifeguards on duty from 10 am to 6 pm (Note: You can only swim when lifeguards are on duty.)
+It's open 6 am to 9 pm, Memorial Day to Labor Day, with lifeguards on duty from 10 am to 6 pm (Note: You can only swim when lifeguards are on duty.)

 It includes NYC's only official beaches for surfers: Beach 67th to 69th Sts, and Beach 87th to 92nd Sts.
 And it's accessible by subway (A to Broad Channel, then shuttle train; the A has a Rockaway Park branch rush hours in the peak direction).